-Historic Areas consist of concentrations of historic structures, including local and/or National Register districts located in a small-scale village setting.
+Historic Areas consist of concentrations of historic structures, including local and/ or National Register districts located in a small-scale village setting.
 Truro has two National Register Districts: Highland Historic District and First Congregational Church Historic District.

-• The vision for these areas is to protect historic resources and to support infill development that respects the form, scale, and character of existing historic areas.
+The vision for these areas is to protect historic resources and to support infill development that respects the form, scale, and character of existing historic areas.

-Remnants of Military and Transportation Areas (former Air Force Base, Highland Center) consist of large land areas developed with and devoted to infrastructure, such as airports, transfer stations, waste disposal facilities, and Joint Base Cape Cod.
+Remnants of Military and

+Transportation Areas (former Air

+Force Base, Highland Center) consist

+of large land areas developed with

+and devoted to infrastructure, such as

+airports, transfer stations, waste disposal

+facilities, and Joint Base Cape Cod.

-• The vision for these areas is to support comprehensive master planning with community input, encourage growth of industries appropriate to the diversification of the regional economy, and encourage partnerships for use of shared infrastructure.
+The vision for these areas is to support comprehensive master planning with community input, encourage growth of industries appropriate to the diversification of the regional economy, and encourage partnerships for use of shared infrastructure.

 These six different Placetypes help define Truro's natural and scenic character.
 It is worth noting that the two CCC-RPP Placetypes labeled as Suburban Development Area and Industrial Activity Center do not apply to Truro.
 The committee did, however, recognize that certain aspects of these two Placetypes do apply to some areas of the town.
+The committee also recognizes that its interpretation/application of the Placetypes planning framework may differ somewhat from the regionally-identified ones.